Lucifergene/docker-test/README.md

-# Linux World DevOps Training  (Under construction)
+# Linux World DevOps Training

 JOB#1
 If Developer push to dev branch then Jenkins will fetch from dev and deploy on dev-docker environment.